Our weight loss program

 Gastric sleeve

-A gastric sleeve surgery (sleeve gastrectomy) involves removing approximately 80% of the stomach.
-During the procedure, the surgeon reshapes the stomach into a narrow, sleeve-like structure about the size of a small banana.
+A gastric sleeve surgery (sleeve gastrectomy) involves removing approximately 80 percent of the stomach.
+During the procedure our surgeon reshapes the stomach into a narrow, sleeve-shaped structure about the size of a small banana.
 This may significantly reduce stomach capacity while preserving the small intestine’s ability to absorb nutrients.

 Revisional surgery